Beta testing starts in August 2026

 Evidence base.

-Selected studies that form the scientific foundation of RevoMemo.
-Each discovery directly translates into features in our application.
+Selected studies and sources that provide the scientific context for RevoMemo.
+Some of these findings translate directly into features in the app.

 Still have doubts about how it works?
 Find answers in the FAQ section.